-The above linking process $\Theta$ , together with the grammar and the arity and permissible-role specifications in the lexicon, are one way of determining the number L of participants and the linking function $\theta$ from the sentence $\mathbf{s}$ .
-It may also be possible to do so with other mechanisms, such as the dependency relations produced by parsing with a dependency grammar.
+The linking process that we employ uses well-known techniques from mainstream linguistics.
+It is not the central contribution of our work.
+Rather, the central contribution is the sentence tracker (Section 2.4).
+All the sentence tracker requires is any linking process Θ : $\mathbf{s} \mapsto (L, \theta)$ that maps a sentence \mathbf{s} to the number L of participants and a linking function θ .
+This need not be restricted to the particular grammar and lexicon from Figure 11.
+Indeed, it can employ any one of a plethora of well-known and well-understood techniques that are common in the computational linguistics community.
+It need not even be restricted to any particular grammar or lexicon.
+It is possible to construct a linking process with standard mechanisms, such as the dependency relations produced by parsing with a dependency grammar.
 For example, the Stanford Parser (Klein & Manning, 2003) produces the dependencies on the right for the sentence in Equation 11, which can also be used to determine the requisite number of participants and to construct the requisite linking function.
-The output on the right correctly identifies three participants, person-2, chair-8, and backpack-12.
+The output below correctly identifies three participants, person-2, chair-8, and backpack-12.
 Note how the transitive verb picked-9 distinguishes between its two arguments, identifying person-2 as its first argument through the nsubj dependency and backpack-12 as its second argument through the dobj dependency.
-Also note how the spatial relation right-5 distinguishes between its two arguments, identifying person-2 as its first argument through the prep\to dependency and chair-8 as its second argument through the prep\of dependency.
+Also note how the spatial relation right-5 distinguishes between its two arguments, identifying person-2 as its first argument through the prep_to dependency and chair-8 as its second argument through the prep_of dependency.

+'''

 det(person-2, The-1)

 nsubj(picked-9, person-2)

 det(right-5, the-4)

-prep\to(person-2, right-5)
+prep_to(person-2, right-5)

 det(chair-8, the-7)

-prep\of(right-5, chair-8)
+prep_of(right-5, chair-8)

 root(ROOT-0, picked-9)

 prt(picked-9, up-10)

 det(backpack-12, the-11)

 dobj(picked-9, backpack-12)

+'''